CommanderPaul/jenkins-deployment/jenkins-dockerfile.md

 Only a few lines in the official Dockerfile need to be changed for ARM and plugin customization.

 The changes are to the base image, adding java, and hard coding the armhf url for krallin.
-The hard coding is strange.
-It appears that the default raspbian shell can't evlauate $(something) notation.
 The unzip command needs to be added for plugins.
 Adding plugins makes build super slow.
 ```
 git clone https://github.com/jenkinsci/docker.git
 ```